somewhatabstract/AnyStatus/README.md

 ---------------------------------------

-**AnyStatus** is a free and open source Visual Studio Extension that adds basic monitoring capabilities to Visual Studio for resources and applications you run on your development and other environments.
-AnyStatus can monitor Builds (Jenkins, TeamCity & AppVeyor), Ping, TCP and HTTP response status code.
-More status and health checks will be added in future versions.
+**AnyStatus** is a free and open source Visual Studio Extension that adds basic monitoring capabilities to Visual Studio for resources and applications you run on your development or other environments.
+AnyStatus can monitor Builds (TFS, Jenkins, TeamCity & AppVeyor), Ping, TCP, HTTP, Windows Services and more.
 AnyStatus runs in the background and does not have a significant impact on the performance or startup of Visual Studio.

 See the [changelog](CHANGELOG.md) for changes and roadmap.